 The marine compartment is usually accounted for with a modified OECD 306 test and there is a separate criterion for the marine compartment in Annex XIII with a higher threshold value as for freshwater.

 For poorly soluble substances, the limit of detection may also be a limiting factor, when degradation in the water compartment is assessed.
-However due to NER-formation in other compartments, the water compartment should be the first choice for assessment and the limit of detection can be enhanced using a radiolabelled form of the substance (ECHA 2017).
+However due to NER-formation in other compartments, the water compartment should be the first choice for assessment and the limit of detection can be enhanced using a radio-labelled form of the substance (ECHA 2017).

 Degradation half-lives in sediment-water systems